jbcodeforce/aws-studies/docs/index.md

 ### Cloud readiness

-* human skills and experience required to transition to the cloud
+* Human skills and experience required to transition to the cloud
-* application readiness to migrate: dependencies, integrations, translation.
+* Application readiness to migrate: dependencies, integrations, translation
-* each stakeholders (devOps, operations, CFO, procurement) have their point of view
+* Each stakeholders (devOps, operations, CFO, procurement) have their point of view

 ### Additional impacts

-* cost of delays - risk premium
+* Cost of delays - risk premium
-* competition - competitve ability
+* Competition - competitve ability
-* governance and compliance
+* Governance and compliance

 ### Operational resilience

 It really means security and up time.
-Impact for downtime is direct cost on business revenue, but also cost get back up: which include 3nd party fee, equipment replacement, recovery activities, investigation cost....
+Impact for downtime is a direct cost on business revenue, but also cost get back up: which include 3nd party fee, equipment replacement, recovery activities, investigation cost....
 Customer churns, company's reputation...

 ### Business agility

 Look at responding faster, experimenting more, and delivering results in the same or less amount of time.
-Business agility is about delivering more,respond faster to customer’srequests or problems, develop new product, add features more quickly, expend to new market.
+Business agility is about delivering more,respond faster to customer’s requests or problems, develop new product, add features more quickly, expend to new market.

 Business agility allows customers to innovate by increasing "failfast" while reducing risks and costs.
 Being able to easily shut down failed initiatives without the pain and wasted resources associated with an inflexible on-premises environment.

 The KPIs to consider includes at least:

 * New app launched per year
-* time to market for new app.
+* Time to market for new app.
 (Observerved 20% gain)
-* time to provision new environments (days)
+* Time to provision new environments (days)
-* deployment frequency
+* Deployment frequency
-* time to deploy to production, to test...
+* Time to deploy to production, to test...
 * Features per release (observerved 26% more)
 * Total # of defects
 * % defects found in test
 * MTTR: mean time to resolution
-* response time to defect
+* Response time to defect
-* customer retention in %
+* Customer retention in %
-* new festure adoption in %
+* New festure adoption in %
-* value per release in $ (+34% more revenue per user)
+* Value per release in $ (+34% more revenue per user)

+**Moving to the cloud does not have to be a binary proposition**.
+You can move as much or as little of your infrastructure to the cloud as suits your business.

 ### Cloud financial management